 What Is The Best Way To Store It?

 AntiPREG Kit should be stored at room temperature, away from moisture, heat, and direct sunlight.
 Close the container tightly with the provided lid.

 Keep a safe distance from children and pets.
 Read all of the patient information, medication guides, and instructions that have been provided to you.

 If you have any questions about keeping Abortion Pill Kit, follow the instructions on the package.

 When will I be able to resume sexual activity after using the AntiPREG Kit?

-In general, women should refrain from sexual activity for at least one week after receiving Abortion Pill Kit treatment.
+Women should generally refrain from sexual activity for at least one week after receiving the Abortion Pill Kit treatment.

 Will I Experience Any Psychological Issues Following Treatment?